-Step 4 aims to identify thresholds for fatalities for each priority bird VECs, by setting the point at which further loss is considered a risk to long-term viability of the population.
+Step 4 aims to identify thresholds for fatalities for each priority bird VECs for the study area, by setting the point at which further loss is considered a risk to long-term viability of the population.
 Threshold setting takes into account species-specific biological and demographic parameters, the cumulative risk associated with WPPs, and the likely effects of external stressors on the population defined by the UoA.
-As mentioned earlier, this step has not been undertaken at this stage and is planned to be undertaken in the near future and will be included in a reviewed version of this report.